Additional Information for Service Members and Veterans

 - Pays applicable fees

-Experience requirements for a license may be satisfied by substantially equivalent education, training, or experience as a member of US Armed Forces, National Guard, or US Reserves.
+Experience requirements for a license may be satisfied by substantially equivalent education, training, or experience as a member of US Armed Forces, National Guard, or US Reserves (see A.R.S. § 32-4303 and R4-9-119).

-In addition to this statutory provision, the Registrar is in the process of moving rulemaking to require the agency accept military training and experience when considering a license application.
+Effective January 1, 2019, the Registrar moved rulemaking to require the agency accept military training and experience when considering a license application.
 The language is as follows:

 Arizona Administrative Code, R4-9-119.
 Reserved Minimum Trade Experience Required for Licensing